CIEH Leadership Programme

 Take your career to the next level with the CIEH Leadership Programme.

-Slashed council budgets mean tenants aren’t being protected from revenge evictions and the government needs to scrap Section 21 no fault evictions, according to campaign group Generation Rent.
+Slashed council budgets mean tenants aren’t being protected from revenge evictions and the government needs to scrap Section 21 no fault evictions.

 Just one tenant in every 20 who complain to the council about poor housing conditions in the private rental sector gets protection from revenge evictions according to statistics acquired by Generation Rent.
 It obtained the data from 99 councils in England, out of 102, using the Freedom of Information Act.

 The Housing Deregulation Act 2015 brought into effect a provision to protect tenants from revenge evictions – renters who raised a complaint with their landlord could not be evicted for six months.